-- Select a segment.
-Click the All Users or Add Segment dropdown to show the segment options available.
-Choose one of the segment criteria to add it to your target or filter.
+Click on "All Users" to show the segmentation rules available.
+Choose one of the segmentation rules to add to your target or filter.

-- Choose an operator.
 Operators modify how each user is evaluated against a segment.
 For example, you could modify a segment option like “App version” with an operator like “is greater than”, “is less than”, "is any", or “is at most” a certain number.

 Click the operator inside the target phrase for more options.

-- Enter a value.
 Many operators require a value so that Leanplum has something to compare your users to.
 Click the value in the target phrase to edit it.
 For example, the operator “is less than” would require a number value to complete the Target phrase (e.g. "Occurrences of Add to Cart is less than 3").

-You can also add more than one value by clicking the value, then clicking the + button.
-Likewise, you can remove a value by clicking the - button.
+You can also add more than one value by clicking the value, then clicking the [ + ] button.
+Likewise, you can remove a value by clicking the [ - ] button.

-- OR will target users who fit in either (or both) of the segments you chose.
+- OR will target users who fit in either (or both) of the rules you chose.
 For example, the phrase “City is Los Angeles” OR “Device model is iPhone” would send to all users in Los Angeles, regardless of their device type, and to all iPhone users, regardless of their location.

-You can use operators like “is not,” and “does not contain” to exclude some segments from your target audience.
+You can use operators like “is not,” and “does not contain” to exclude some users from your target audience.
 For example, you could set your target phrase as “Device model is not iPhone 6” to exclude iPhone 6 users from your audience.
 See Segment operators for more.

-Not Saved Segments
+Not Saved Audience

 You can also use the Not saved audience option, which targets all the users who aren’t in the saved audience you create.